statelyai/xstate/docs/guides/hierarchical.md

-# Hierarchical State Nodes
+# Hierarchical state nodes

 In statecharts, states can be nested _within other states_.
-These are called **compound states**.
-To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#compound-states).
+These nested states are called **compound states**.
+To learn more, read the [compound states section in our introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#compound-states).

 ## API

-Here's an example of a traffic light machine with nested states:
+The following example is a traffic light machine with nested states:

 ```js
 const pedestrianStates = {